-No officer or employee may use his or her City business cards for any purpose that may lead the recipient of the card to think that the officer or employee is acting in an official capacity when the officer or employee is not.
+No employee or officer may use his or her City business cards for any purpose that may lead the recipient of the card to think that the employee or officer is acting in an official capacity when the employee or officer is not.

 Example of inappropriate use.
 An employee's friend is having a dispute with his new neighbor who is constructing a fence that the friend believes encroaches on his property.
 The friend invites the employee over to view the disputed fence.
-When the neighbor introduces herself, the employee should not hand the neighbor her business card while suggesting that she could help resolve the dispute.
+When the neighbor introduces herself, the employee should not hand the neighbor her_business card while suggesting that she could help resolve the dispute.
 Use of a City business card under these circumstances might lead a member of the public to believe that the employee was acting in an official capacity.